ctargon/StrIde/README.md

 # StrIde

-This repository is contains an application of a PointNet to identify crystal structures in molecular simulations.
+This repository contains an application of a PointNet to identify crystal structures in molecular simulations.
 See original paper (https://arxiv.org/abs/1612.00593) and repository (https://github.com/charlesq34/pointnet).

 ## Installation